 Austin Community College is considered a "governmental body" and is subject to the Texas Public Information Act.
 The Act provides the public the right to access the College's open records.

 Charges for request

 The Open Records Section of the Office of the Attorney General (OAG) discharges the mandates set out in Government Code, Chapter 552, Subchapter A, Section 552.009; Subchapter D, Section 552.205; and Subchapter F, Sections 552.261 through 552.274.
 In general, if the number of copies in your request is less than 50 pages, the charge will be $0.10 per page; if the number of copies is more than 50 pages, the charge will be $0.10 per page plus personnel costs necessary to compile the documents, in addition to the postage.

 In some instances requesting access to information may also result in a charge.

 If the charge for fulfilling your requests exceeds $40.00, we will provide you with an itemized written estimate of the charges and indicate if a less costly alternative is available.
 You must respond in writing within 10 days after the estimate is sent that you will accept the costs, or that you desire any stated alternative, or your request will be considered withdrawn.

 If the estimated charge is more than $100.00, the College may ask for a prepaid deposit before providing the information.

 You may ask the College to determine whether providing the information primarily benefits the general public, resulting in a waiver or reduction of charges.

-College Relations & Marketing
+Office of College Relations & Marketing

 Austin Community College